Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Gluing configuration spaces

-\begin{lemma} Suppose $\Gamma_i/e$ has an orientation-reversing automorphism $\alpha$.
-Then for odd $d$, we can take the associated diffeomorphism $\iota$ of $\SS(e)$ to be orientation-reversing, in which case the spherical maps $\Phi_{\Gamma_i}$ and $\Phi_{\Gamma_i} \circ \iota$ agree up to an orientation-preserving diffeomorphism of the codomain. \end{lemma} \begin{proof} As in Lemma \ref{GluingInteriorsOfPrincipalFaces} $\iota$, together with an automorphism of $e$, determines a diffeomorphism of $\SS(e)$, which preserves or reverses orientation according to whether the overall permutation on vertex labels is even or odd.
-The spherical maps agree if and only if the overall number of edge reversals induced by these two maps is even.
-By assumption, the effects of $\iota$ on vertex labels and edge reversals are of different parity.
-Thus it suffices to take the automorphism of $e$ to be the identity if those effects are respectively odd and even or the involution if they are respectively even and odd. \end{proof}
+\begin{lemma} Suppose $\Gamma_i/e$ has an orientation-reversing automorphism.
+Then we can take the associated diffeomorphism $\iota$ of $\SS(\Gamma_i, e)$ to be orientation-reversing, and the spherical maps $\Phi_{\Gamma_i}$ and $\Phi_{\Gamma_i} \circ \iota$ to agree up to an orientation-preserving diffeomorphism of the codomain. \end{lemma} \begin{proof} As in Lemma \ref{GluingInteriorsOfPrincipalFaces}, a graph automorphism $\alpha$ of $\Gamma_i/e$ determines a diffeomorphism $\iota$ of $\SS(\Gamma_i, e)$.
+Suppose $\alpha$ is orientation-reversing.
+If $\iota$ reverses orientation, then $\Phi_{\Gamma_i}$ and $\Phi_{\Gamma_i} \circ \iota$ must agree up to an orientation-preserving diffeomorphism, since the sign of $\alpha$ is the product of these two signs.
+In this case, we are done.
+If $\iota$ preserves orientation, then $\Phi_{\Gamma_i}$ and $\Phi_{\Gamma_i} \circ \iota$ must agree up to an orientation-reversing diffeomorphism.
+In this case, we complete the proof by composing $\iota$ with an orientation-reversing map of a factor $S^{d-1}$, as in the proof of Lemma \ref{GluingInteriorsOfPrincipalFaces}. \end{proof}

-For even $d$, we have no recourse against an automorphism inducing an odd permutation of edge labels, where neither condition on orientations will be met.

-For either parity of $d$, because $\iota$ comes from a graph automorphism, we immediately have the following: \begin{lemma} The map $\iota$ extends to the closure of $\SS(e)$, sending every corner homeomorphically either to itself or another corner.
+The next lemma is proven by similar arguments as those in the proof of Lemma \ref{ExtendingGlueToClosures}: \begin{lemma} Let $\iota$ be a diffeomorphism of $\SS(\Gamma_i, e)$ coming from a graph automorphism $\alpha$ of $\Gamma_i/e$.
+Then $\iota$ extends to the closure of $\SS(\Gamma_i, e)$.